OnionIoT/documentation/docs/networking/wifi.md

 ## STA

-The Station (STA) allows you to connect the Omega2 to an existing wireless network as a client.
+The Station (STA) mode allows you to connect the Omega2 to an existing wireless network as a client.

+*The wireless interface used for Station mode is also called the wireless client interface.**

 ### Default behaviour